hugojosefson/yeoman-angular-sample/README.md

 1. <strike>Get rid of globally declared variables.
 Angular modules should be the only global thing.</strike>
 1. <strike>Make each script have an anonymous self-invoking function, wrapping its contents.</strike>
 1. <strike>Use shorter names for services, controllers etc.</strike>
-1. Structure folders per application feature, rather than per component type.
+1. <strike>Structure folders per application feature, rather than per component type.
 For example keep everything about the `menu` in one directory.
 This includes service, controller, view.
-Take inspiration and example code from [thedigitalself/angular-sprout](https://github.com/thedigitalself/angular-sprout).
+Take inspiration and example code from [thedigitalself/angular-sprout](https://github.com/thedigitalself/angular-sprout).</strike>
 1. Keep unit tests in the same folder as the rest of the code.
 1. Keep scenario tests in the same folder as the rest of the code.
 1. Split up `css` files, so there can be one in every directory if desired.